MicrosoftDocs/Contribute/Contribute/dotnet/api-documentation.md

 When documenting an API that's not intended to be used by consumers, use wording similar to the following:

 `<summary>This type supports the .NET infrastructure and is not intended to be used directly from your code.</summary>`

-## Onboarding and workflow

-For a detailed explanation of how .NET reference is produced, see [.NET reference requirements](../onboard/dotnet-requirements.md).

-## Filter APIs

-If there are certain APIs in your assemblies that you don't want to be published on Microsoft Learn, you can [filter them](../onboard/admin/reference/dotnet/filtering-apis.md).

 ## See also